tundish/blathnaid/NOTES.rst

 chemistry glowed green.

 This will let you into the City.
-It will cease to shine by the time the moon has waned.
+The rise of the New Moon will stop it shining.
 You will need to be out by then.

 The Journey
 -----------